Terunofuji Haruo: Personal life

 Terunofuji was married in February 2018 to a Mongolian exchange student, although he did not announce it until January 2021.
 They have known each other since before his first ōzeki promotion.
-Their wedding reception took place on 11 February 2021 at the Tomioka Hachiman Shrine in Tokyo's Kōtō ward.
-He thanked his wife for her support during his long injury layoff, as during this period he gave up drinking and she followed nutritional advice from his doctor in preparing his meals.
+Although their wedding ceremony took place on 11 February 2021 at the Tomioka Hachiman Shrine in Tokyo's Kōtō ward, their wedding reception took place on 11 June 2023 at a hotel in Tokyo, after having been postponed due to the COVID crisis.
+Around 800 people took part in the ceremony, including many athletes and Isegahama ichimon members.
+Terunofuji's wife is credited with being an unfailing supporter during his long injury layoff, as during this period he gave up drinking and she followed nutritional advice from his doctor in preparing his meals.
+During the post-tournament interviews in May 2023, Terunofuji announced to the press that he is the father of a son born in November 2022.
+The son's name, Temujin, is a reference to the original name of Genghis Khan.

 In March 2021 Terunofuji revealed that he was in the process of acquiring Japanese citizenship, which would enable him to stay in sumo after retirement as an elder of the Japan Sumo Association.
 In August 2021, the Sumo Association announced that Terunofuji was officially a Japanese citizen.
 Terunofuji explained that he had made the decision to seek Japanese citizenship in 2019 following his fall to the second-lowest jonidan division, after consultation with his family, stablemaster and colleagues.
 His legal name is Seizan Suginomori, created by taking the surname and "sei" part of the forename from his stablemaster's real name of Seiya Suginomori.